 Okay, I lied.
 We’re not going directly to apps.
 There are a few tips you need to know first.

 1) Be Committed.
 You’re not going to lose a pound if your heart isn’t in it.
 Pun somewhat intended.
-You need to get yourself a regimen of diet and exercise and diet and stick to it.
+You need to get yourself a regimen of diet and exercise and diet and stick to it, you can also use the most potent CBD oil to calm your anxiety.
 Sitting on your butt and/or having your meals at the drive thru isn’t going to help you one bit

 2) Focus on your immediate goals.
 This can be true for anything, not just health and fitness The old saying “Rome wasn’t built in a day” is right on.
 If you try to run a marathon or cut your calorie intake in half, you’ll end up hurt, hungry, and frustrated.
 If you do it in increments, you’ll get a little bit better every day. it’ll add up to something substantial fast.
 That being said, this is not an excuse for laziness.
 Give it everything you have, just not more than you’re capable.